 In the fall of 1816, Crockett moved his family to what would become Lawrence County, Tennessee.
 He served as justice of the peace and commissioner for the town of Lawrenceburg and rose to the lieutenant colonel-commandant in the local militia.
 In 1821, Crockett was elected to the Tennessee legislature, where he served two terms.

 In 1827 Crockett was elected to the United States Congress from Tennessee, where he served from 1827 to 1831 and again from 1833 to 1835.
 Crockett’s tenure in Congress was most noted by his opposition to the president, fellow Tennessean Andrew Jackson, on land reform issues and the Indian removal bill.

 It was during this time that the legend of Davy Crockett began to grow.
 Crockett promoted himself as a simple but honest man who was an outstanding hunter and marksman.
 In 1834, he published an autobiography, A Narrative of the Life of David Crockett of the State of Tennessee, which made him a popular figure nationally.
-Afterwards a number of books and almanacs began to appear, claiming to be true stories about David Crockett.
+Afterward, a number of books and almanacs began to appear, claiming to be true stories about David Crockett.
 Narrated in frontier lingo, these tales often related bigger-than-life adventures, making Davy Crockett a frontier hero in his own time and for generations to come.

 To derail Crockett’s political plans, Jackson and William Carroll, governor of Tennessee, engineered Crockett’s defeat in his bid for reelection to Congress in 1835.
 After losing, Crockett said, “you may all go to hell, and I will go to Texas.”
 He next appeared in East Texas, ostensibly looking for land upon which to settle.
 Texas obviously agreed with Crockett as he wrote a letter on January 9, 1836, stating: